Table of Contents

 The Many Steps to Start the Process

-Uniting an industry business-by-business is going to be a long and difficult process because of fear and competition.
+Uniting an industry business-by-business is going to be a long and difficult process because of fear, competition, and profit.
 What I list below will be just some of the many steps of this process and are just the things that come to my mind if I were to think of what would be needed to be done in order to attempt to move us to this better world.
 A primary problem with unbridled capitalism that it is unbridled; unbridled from ethics or conscience, and primarily powered by greed and competition, and the destruction of the environment and the murder of the innocent.
 This is what we will need to correct in order for humanity to make real progress as a species by stopping the conscienceless depredations of unbridled capitalism.
 In my next post titled How Do We Transform Unbridled Capitalism Towards a New Ethical and Eco-humanistic Model?
 I will list the 3 most important steps which could powerfully kick off this process.

 Meetings Galore: This process will require many, many, many meetings, work groups, cooperatives, and so on so that every part of the industry can have their word heard on what is happening to ensure everything is implemented as it should be.
 Meetings and work groups will be needed for: